 Hermann Lategan (Opstokers, fopdossers en tweegat-jakkalse) talks language, culture, people and anything else South African that amuses, bemuses or infuriates, with Hagen Engler.

 Charl Du Plessis (piano) plays a varied programme of music by Chopin, Piazzolla, Gershwin and his own improvisations.
 R100 through www.webtickets.co.za and at the door.

 Christopher Duigan (piano) plays ‘Mostly Mozart’ including the Sonata in F K. 332 and music by Greig and Debussy.
 R100 through www.webtickets.co.za and at the door.

 Albie van Schalkwyk (piano) and Daniel Pinoit (cello) plays Beethoven's Cello Sonatas Nos.
 3, 4 and 5.
 R100 through www.webtickets.co.za and at the door.

 Whether in fact or fiction, the search for truth can be as exhausting as it is revelatory.
 Pieter van Zyl (Gert & Joey) and Leon Schreiber (Coalition Country) share some of the astonishing truths they uncovered while writing their books, with Victor Dlamini.

 What’s so captivating about murder?
-John Maytham investigates this odd interest of ours with Irma Venter and Joanne Macgregor.
+John Maytham investigates this odd interest of ours with Irma Venter, Louisa Treger and Joanne Macgregor.